AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Added support for Vizard 2.1.6.1
 - Updated :ref:`MtbEffector` to include missing swig interface file for a message definition and corrected message table in the module documentation.
+- Added smoothed bang-bang and smoothed bang-coast-bang profiler options to the :ref:`prescribedLinearTranslation` simulation module

 Version 2.2.1 (Dec.
 22, 2023)
 -----------------------------